- Nelson and Abel Tasman

 Located at the top of South Island, bordered by rugged wilderness and golden beaches, the lodge is near to many popular tourist attractions, including The Abel Tasman National Park.

-Get a taste of all the Abel Tasman has to offer from the comfort of an Abel Tasman Charters' boat.
-You can just stay on board and relax or take one of the kayaks for a paddle.
+Get a taste of all the Abel Tasman has to offer from the comfort of an Abel Tasman Charters’ boat.
+You can simply relax onboard or take one of the kayaks for a paddle.
 Go for a swim, snorkel over the marine reserve or be dropped off for a bush walk.
-Enjoy a delicious lunch and then do it all again.
-During the day you'll pass Split Apple Rock, Kaiteriteri, Marahau, round golden sandy bays, Adele and Fishermans Islands, and cruise on to Tonga Island seal colony.
-The cruise itinerary is flexible, and your friendly, knowledgeable skipper will ensure you are able to learn about the national park - if there is something to see on your day trip, like dolphins riding the bow wave or New Zealand fur seals fishing, then it can happen.
+You’ll pass Split Apple Rock, Kaiteriteri, Marahau, round golden sandy bays, Adele and Fishermans Islands, and cruise on to Tonga Island seal colony.

 Kaikoura